 For me, wandering around the fort looking at all the ancient colonial buildings was my favourite part.
 For colonial sites, it’s definitely worth checking out the Lighthouse and the clock tower for panoramic views.

 The Doctors Inn and a couple of the churches and temples are also worth a peek.

 As for restaurants, I loved Rocket Burger and Pedlars Inn.
 You will also find a wealth of boutiques that have high-quality and couture souvenirs to take home for loved ones.

 I also loved window shopping in the art galleries set up and bought some vintage travel postcards!

 Outside of the fort, you can find the local markets and take a visit to this beautifully striking building.

 It’s an Instagram famous location and it’s still a beauty after surviving the 2004 Tsunami here.

-I personally loved basing myself in Galle for a night, but if you’re not history buff I would base yourself in one of the beautiful beaches and take a day trip here.
+I personally loved basing myself in Galle for a night, but if you’re not a history buff I would base yourself on one of the beautiful beaches and take a day trip here.